ShuJing09/SQL_Job_Analysis/README.md

 <img width="1404" height="761" alt="image" src="https://github.com/user-attachments/assets/409896b7-8a0b-4848-b61b-a8f4a77bfac1" />

 - **Salary Range:** Director & Associate Director roles mostly cluster around 250–330k USD, indicating typical high-end data leadership pay.
-- **Job Title:** Principal titles show stable pay, reflecting the dataset’s realistic upper-middle salary cluster.
+- **Job Title:** Diversity of job titles, reflecting varied career path & opportunities within analytics.
 - ❗❗**HOWEVER**, there could be an **outlier** in "Data Analyst" job as it pays higher than all “Director” and “Principal” titles.❗❗ \
            -- Likely due to company type (startup equity-based) **OR** misleading job title
 - ⚠️ **Action to Take:** Flag the data as outlier and seek for further investgation.